nxmyxxn/CS151-GroupUp/README.md

 - **Project title** : Group Up
 - **Team #4** : Namyoon Cho, Danilo Makarewycz, Preethi Mohan
 - **Proposal Contributions**:
-  Namyoon made an idea of pfoject, wrote Operations for each user and formatted the README file.
+  Namyoon came up with the idea for the project, wrote operations for each user and formatted the README file.
-  Danilo wrote High-level description of solution, Functionality, Previous works.
+  Danilo wrote the high-level description of solution, functionality, and previous works.
-  Preethi Mohan wrote Problems/issue to resolve, Description of assumptions / operating environments / intended usage.
+  Preethi wrote the problems/issue to resolve, and description of assumptions / operating environments / intended usage.

 - **Code and Report Contributions**:
   + Namyoon
     - code
-      - login/signup
+      - intial login/signup page
     - report
       - wrote the state diagram
-      - updated diagrams
+      - updated state diagram
       - formatted the report into GitHub
   + Danilo
     - code
-      - Day/Schedule/User/ErrorPopup/MysqlConn classes and all the exception classes, handled database and execptions.
+      - Day/Schedule/User/ErrorPopup/MysqlConn classes and all the exception classes, handled database and execptions
-      - Designed and normalized database in MySQL.
+      - Designed and normalized database in MySQL
-      - Wrote the MYsqlConn class which contains methods to insert, delete, and query information permanently stored in the database.
+      - Wrote the MYsqlConn class which contains methods to insert, delete, and query information permanently stored in the database
-      - Handled the Model and Controller aspects of the MVC design pattern.
+      - Handled the Model and Controller aspects of the MVC design pattern
-      - Formatted and implemented the Singleton design pattern in User.
+      - Formatted and implemented the Singleton design pattern in User
-      - Enabled the code to create User and Schedule objects from user inputs and queried data to display in the UI and store in the database.
+      - Enabled the code to create User and Schedule objects from user inputs and queried data to display in the UI and store in the database
       - Edited default GUI text fields and combo boxes to display queried information
-      - Edited the base personal schedule display made by Preethi to dislay time inputs previously saved by a user.
+      - Edited the base personal schedule display made by Preethi to dislay time inputs previously saved by a user
     - report
-      - wrote the case diagram
+      - wrote the class diagram
+      - updated the class diagram
-      - updated the specifics of the problem statement, existing applications, descriptions, and functionality.
+      - updated the specifics of the problem statement, existing applications, descriptions, and functionality
   + Preethi
     - code
+      - new/current login and signup pages
-      - all main gui pages such as login/signup/dashboard/schedule.
+      - all main GUI pages such as intial welcome page, login, signup, home page, account page, schedules page, and groups page
-      - implemented editable calendars for the use to check boxes in.
+      - implemented base editable schedules for the user to check boxes in
+      - implemented base uneditable schedules for group schedule
+      - implemented GUI for "popup" dialog box that would display if any errors occured when logging in or signing up
-      - Handled fetching data from user inputs in a personal schedule upon save, and putting them into a Schedule obect.
+      - Handled fetching data from user inputs in a personal schedule upon save, and putting them into a Schedule object
-      - designed the primary visuals of all GUI classes.
+      - designed the primary visuals of all GUI classes
-      - created text and passord fields, labels, and buttons for the user to interact with.
+      - created text and passord fields, labels, and buttons for the user to interact with
     - report
       - wrote the sequence diagram and usecase diagram
+      - updated the sequence and usecase diagrams
+      - updated some sentences in the report

+- **Project Contributions**:
+  + Namyoon: created the slides, formatted them, wrote some information on them, and wrote few speaker notes
+  + Preethi: edited slides and wrote most speaker notes

 - **Problem/issue to resolve**
   >  People face various difficulties in coordinating schedules for meetings, meetups, and other such events, where viewing everyone's schedule in one place is not usually an option and deciding availability is complicated.
 Oftentimes, people will simply coordinate over text or mail to share their own availabilities, which can be unorganized without a means of displaying availabilities together.
 People, mainly students and office workers/coworkers, need a way to ease the process of coordinating schedules and finding available times.